huangli712/ACFlow/docs/src/library/solver.md

 * `StochOM` (Stochastic Optimization Method, see `som.jl`)
 * `StochPX` (Stochastic Pole Expansion, see `spx.jl`)

+!!! note

-Note that the `StochAC` solver is based on the Beach's variant, while the `StochSK` solver is based on the Sandvik's variant.
+The `StochAC` solver is based on the Beach's variant, while the `StochSK` solver is based on the Sandvik's variant.

 ## Contents